All of the rumors for the new 2018 iPhone XS, iPhone XS Max, iPhone XC, iPhone XR

-On Monday, a new report from Bloomberg's Mark Gurman validates much of what we already expect for Sept.
-12 but also suggests that the 6.1-inch LCD iPhone may be called the "iPhone XR," and -- according to at least one analyst Gurman cites -- it could be priced anywhere from $699 to $849.
+On Monday, a new report from Bloomberg's Mark Gurman reiterated much of what we already expect for the event, but also suggests that there could be a 6.1-inch LCD iPhone maybe called the "iPhone XR," and -- according to at least one analyst Gurman cites -- it could be priced anywhere from $699 to $849.
 The phone, which is expected to use "aluminum instead of stainless steel edges" may ship in "limited quantities" to start.

 Read at Bloomberg: Apple to Kick Off Product Blitz With iPhone XS Line, New Watches

-Is it true?
 Are the photos prototypes of the iPhone in question?
 We won't know for sure until Apple's event.
-But the multiple colors and the dual SIM tray shown do comport with earlier rumors and reports that have been churning for the past few months.
+But the multiple colors and the dual SIM tray shown do jibe with reports that have been surfacing for the past few months.

+We put more credence in the leaked photos that 9to5Mac released on Aug.
+30, which purport to show the other two new 2018 iPhones.
+The picture, if authentic, shows the new 5.8-inch iPhone and a larger-screen variant, both in gold.

 Read at 9to5Mac: This is 'iPhone XS' — design, larger version, and gold colors confirmed